mbenetti/Nasa-PdM/README.md

 Abstract of the repository:

-  This repository contain a jupyter notebook with an exploratory analysis and a predictive model for maintenance.
+  This repository contains a jupyter notebook with an exploratory analysis and a predictive model for maintenance.

 ***